-Other than these issues, there were no other material administration service issues discussed in the last Scheme year which need to be reported here by the Trustees.
-In advance of improving the processes as mentioned above, and in advance of the specific reporting being introduced by Buck later this year, I remain confident that all core financial transactions have been processed within a reasonable time.
+Other than these issues, there were no other material administration service issues discussed in the Scheme year which need to be reported here by the Trustees.

+In advance of improving the processes as mentioned above, and in advance of the specific reporting being introduced by Buck over 2021, I remain confident that all core financial transactions have been processed within a reasonable time.